Ashenafi-Bancha/Final-Project-1/docs/proposal.md

 The project will be developed using an Agile software development methodology implemented through the Scrum framework, adopting an iterative and incremental development approach.
 The system will be developed in a series of time-boxed iterations (sprints), with each sprint encompassing a structured set of development activities.

 These activities will follow the main phases:
--**Requirement analysis**: Identifying and refining  functional and non-functional requirements.
+- **Requirement analysis**: Identifying and refining  functional and non-functional requirements.
--**System design**: Designing the overall system architecture, database schema, and user interfaces.
+- **System design**: Designing the overall system architecture, database schema, and user interfaces.
--**Implementation**: Developing the front-end and back-end components of the system; -**Testing**: Conducting unit, integration, and system testing to validate functionality, detect bugs, and ensure the platform meets user requirements.
+- **Implementation**: Developing the front-end and back-end components of the system;
+- **Testing**: Conducting unit, integration, and system testing to validate functionality, detect bugs, and ensure the platform meets user requirements.
--**Comprehensive documentation**: will be prepared throughout the development process, including technical documentation for developers and user documentation to support effective system usage.
+- **Comprehensive documentation**: will be prepared throughout the development process, including technical documentation for developers and user documentation to support effective system usage.